dropwizard/dropwizard/dropwizard-example/README.md

 To test the example application run the following commands.

-* To package the example run the following from the root dropwizard directory.
+* To create the example, package the application using [Apache Maven](https://maven.apache.org/) from the root dropwizard directory.

+        cd dropwizard
-        mvn package
+        ./mvnw package
+        cd dropwizard-example

 * To setup the h2 database run.